 Executing Analytics 101

-“With the investments that have been made to measure business processes and produce the data, comes the expectation that analytics will drive actions that fuel business improvements.
-Analytics allow us to turn this data into meaningful business insights so we can make better decisions.” — Filippo Passerini, group president of global business services and CIO at P&G
+“With the investments that have been made to measure business processes and produce the data, comes the expectation that analytics will drive actions that fuel business improvements.” — Filippo Passerini, ex CIO at P&G

-Executing analytics projects well is the new normal.
+Executing analytics projects (solutions + platforms + infrastructure) well is the new normal.
 Not easy to do in a world where only 20-30% of software projects meet expectations.
-Every company needs a multi-year playbook that describes how you are going to mobilize people, processes, and technology to deliver analytics initiatives that support your business.
+Every company needs a multi-year playbook that describes how to mobilize people, processes, and technology to deliver analytics initiatives that support the business.

 - Can’t give business managers access to the information they need